There's a Honky Tonk Angel (Who'll Take Me Back In): Cliff Richard version

-In 1974, Bruce Welch, a producer working with British singer Cliff Richard, heard the song and thought that it would make a good "comeback" single after disappointing chart performances during the previous two years.
-A version was arranged for Richard by John Farrar with a string arrangement by Nick Ingman, and recorded on 20 June, 1974.
+In 1974, Bruce Welch, who had previously worked with Richard as part of the Shadows and who would go on to produce several of his subsequent albums, heard the song and thought that it would make a good "comeback" single after disappointing chart performances during the previous two years.
+A version was arranged for Richard by John Farrar with a string arrangement by Nick Ingman, and recorded on 20 June 1974.
 The single was released in September 1975 with the B-side "(Wouldn't You Know It) Got Myself a Girl", written by Alan Tarney and Trevor Spencer.

 While recording the song, Richard incorrectly assumed that the song was about a Chinese lady from Hong Kong (a.k.a. a "Honky"), unaware that the phrase "honky-tonk angel" was an American slang term for a prostitute.
 Some of his fans and friends were aware of the song's actual meaning, and expressed surprise that he had chosen to cover the song, given his Christian beliefs.
 By the time Richard was made aware of his mistake, the single had been on sale for a short time in the UK, Europe, and Japan, and he had already made multiple television appearances to promote it.
 He decided to make a televised announcement which called for EMI to withdraw the record, and declared that he would be refusing to promote it any further.
 Even though the single was expected to perform well, EMI eventually agreed to withdraw the single at his request.

 In the decades since its withdrawal, "Honky Tonk Angel" has appeared as a bonus track on the 2001 CD reissue of I'm Nearly Famous, and on the 2002 compilation The Singles Collection.
 An alternate take from the same recording session appears on 2009's Lost & Found (From the Archives).